snehasingh-25/AI-Powered-Email-Classifier/README.md

 Incorporate user feedback mechanisms to improve classification accuracy.
 Expand the dataset for training the model to adapt to new spam techniques.
 Implement additional features such as email categorization and prioritization.
-Installation
-To run the Email Classifier locally, follow these steps:

-Clone the repository.
-Navigate to the project directory.
-Install the required dependencies.
-Run the application.

 Data Collection
 The first step in building the Email Classifier involves gathering a dataset containing emails labeled as either "spam" or "not spam."
 For this project, we will utilize a CSV file format, where each row consists of an email message and its corresponding label.
 Having a well-structured dataset is crucial, as it serves as the foundation for training the machine learning model.